The Pearson's Arms, Whitstable, Sunday 2 September 2012

 One of the great joys of pub gigs is the unexpected find.
 You can walk in with no particular expectation, and in a short while discover that your jaw is dropping because you’re hearing and seeing a band that has the bar raised so high.

 We Ghosts are just such a band, and they play gigs either as a trio or a duo.
 At the core of the band are Johnny and Jen who play an exhilarating mix of their own material, some of which has fairly dark and poetic lyrics, set to instrumental backings of intriguingly catchy melodies that get into your head and refuse to leave ! (they’re that good), alternating with some fairly unusual and fascinating covers.
-See for example their great versions of Joy Division’s Love Will Tear Us Apart and Dylan’s One More Cup Of Coffee in the videos on this site, and you’ll get an idea of how outstanding they are, see them live and you’ll know for sure !
+See for example their great versions of Joy Division’s Love Will Tear Us Apart and Dylan’s One More Cup Of Coffee in the video list, and you’ll get an idea of how outstanding they are, see them live and you’ll know for sure !

 Jen and Johnny play gigs in the UK and in Jen’s native Sweden.
 In the local area we have quickly learnt what a marvellous band they are.
 Jen’s accomplished vocals complete with Swedish inflections cross a variety of styles, and include many harmonies with Johny, who also takes a lead vocal now and then.
 Sometimes her vocals which are on occasion accompanied by Jen’s own guitar playing as well, are jazz tinged, at others bluesy, and they can also rock out, always working fabulously well with Johny’s magnificent guitar and his often dazzlingly fast playing which comes from the heart, and has at times (to my ear) almost a flamenco style.